 Cap Rate = Net Operating Income / Property Value

-In this equation, real estate investors can calculate Net Operating Income by subtracting operating expenses from total income and the result provides some insight into the property’s operational efficiency.
-To learn more about the cap rate, click here for a detailed post.
+In this equation, real estate investors can calculate NOI by subtracting operating expenses from total income, and the result provides some insight into the property’s operational efficiency.

 What Are Interest Rates?